Pathwise Regularisation of Singular Interacting Particle Systems and their Mean Field Limits: Averaged Fields and Pathwise regularisation of ODEs

 Thus since $\Gamma f=f\ast \bar{L}$ where $\bar{L}_t(x)=L_t(-x)$, as seen in \eqref{eq:avg function as local time conv}, and using the fact that the Sobolev regularity of $\bar{L}$ is identical to that of $L$, it follows that the path $Z$ is $\rho$-regularising according to Definition \ref{def: regularising path}.
 An application of the interpolation shown in Remark \ref{rem:interpolation} completes the proof. \end{proof} Note that in contrast to Example \ref{example:CatGubinelli} the full measure set, $\tilde{\cN}$, here does not depend on $f$.
-However, the regularity gain is lower, at almost $\frac{1}{2H}-\frac{d}{2}$, as opposed to almost $\frac{1}{2H}$.\\
+However, the regularity gain is lower, at almost $\frac{1}{2H}-\frac{d}{2}$, as opposed to almost $\frac{1}{2H}$.

 As the concept and regularity of averaging operators as given in Definition~\ref{def: avg operator} is by now well established, and the examples of explicit paths which provide a regularising effect is vast, for the rest of this text we do not deal with particular paths but rather assume that the average operator $\Gamma$ can be built from a suitable path.
-In Section~\ref{sec:Applications} we provide some concrete examples with $Z$ a fractional Brownian motion to highlight the degree of roughness one might expect to require in certain cases of classical interest. \\ Once it is established that $\Gamma$ is an operator from $\cB_{p,q}^\beta \rightarrow \cC^\gamma_T\cC^{\beta+\rho}$ for some $\rho>-\beta$ and $\gamma>\frac{1}{2}$, we return to the ODE \eqref{eq:SimpleODE}.
-The idea now is to use the spatial regularity of $\Gamma f$ to ensure well-posedness of the reformed equation \eqref{eq:ModifiedODE}.
-To do so we employ the method of non-linear Young integrals, introduced in \cite{catellier_gubinelli_16} and also employed in \cite{harang_20_cinfinity, galeati_gubinelli_20_Noiseless, galeati_harang_20}.
-A more general survey can be found in \cite{galeati_20_NLY}.
-Considering a path $Y\in \cC^{\gamma'}$ with $\gamma+\gamma'(\rho\wedge 1)>1$, one defines
+In Section~\ref{sec:Applications} we provide some concrete examples with $Z$ a fractional Brownian motion to highlight the degree of roughness one might expect to require in certain cases of classical interest.